-PDPs, inorganic EL displays, LEDs, FEDs, and CRTs are all lightemitting devices that use phosphors.
-Research and development of phosphor materials for these devices are expected to improve the light-generation efficiency, longevity, and reliability of such devices.
+Plasma displays, inorganic EL displays, LEDs, phosphor-based laser displays and lighting, FEDs, and CRTs are all light-emitting devices that use phosphors.
+Research and development of phosphor materials for these devices are expected to improve the lightgeneration efficiency, color purity, color range, longevity, and reliability of such devices.
 Papers concerning the science and technology of phosphors for these devices are solicited.